namtoki/English/08_usage_adverb.md

 - [ ] [range] not including:                       I work 8 hours `not including` lunch.
 - [ ] [range] without:                             I work 8 hours `without` lunch.
 - [ ] [range] instead of V-ing:                    We decided to chill at home `instead of` going out.
-- [ ] [pickup] in particular:                      Urban culture appears to be attractive to many people, `in particular,` to younger people.
+- [ ] [pickup] in particular:                      it appears to be attractive to many people, `in particular,` to younger people.
 - [ ] [pickup] especially:                         `Especially,` I am good at French cooking
 - [ ] [pickup] above all:                          `Above all,` scientific terms call for precise definitions.